wichmann-lab/teamproject-photography/README.md

 It is called by the Info.lua file as the main script.
 This is where the magic happens.
 This file implements the whole User Interface of our plug-in as well as a few functions.
 (Those are interacting with UI-objects for example the text-fields.)
 ### Which files do I need for contributing to TheImageIterator?
 * In our case the most important file is the configuration file called "imageIteratorSettings.json".
 Because it's a JSON-file, it isn't possible to use JSON-code in a Lua script.
 The solution is called "json.lua".
-It's a external file.
+It's an external file from [this source] (https://github.com/rxi/json.lua/blob/master/json.lua).

 If you are not sure, here is the License for the "json.lua" file: (You can find it in the json.lua as well.)
 >-- Copyright (c) 2020 rxi